EG Group (Euro Garages)

-In December 2016, it emerged that Euro Garages were looking to take over Little Chef and purchased it on 1 February 2017.
+In December 2016, it emerged that Euro Garages were looking to take over Little Chef, and they purchased it on 1 February 2017.
 Many of these restaurants were next to forecourts Euro Garages had already acquired.
-The Little Chefs have now been replaced with other brands such as Starbucks or KFC, while the larger ones were eventually converted to become several franchises under one roof, resembling a miniature version of some of the busiest service stations in the country.
+During a long refurbishment process the smaller restaurants became franchises such as Starbucks or KFC, while the larger ones were eventually converted to become several franchises under one roof, resembling a miniature version of some of the busiest service stations in the country.